 The rocky mountain juniper does not require feeding.

-Is Rocky Mountain Juniper Toxic?
+Types of Rocky Mountain Juniper

 In the United States, the rocky mountain juniper is a favorite for the bonsai enthusiast.
 To create a bonsai using a rocky mountain juniper, there are many dwarf or miniature cultivars available that are perfectly suited for bonsai creations.